chini5ko/bash/README.md

 ### how do I know if is a file or directory?
 -   bash command have flags that you can use to display more details !

-let's use the -l flag ( which stand for long listing format)
+let's use the -l flag ( which stands for long listing format)
 ```bash
 $ ls -l
 ```